Kumbong/personal-website/content/project/k-antena/index.md

 ---
 title: Antenna Design for high frequency‐radio identification read/write devices
-summary: A stepwise design and measurement of an HF antenna for an ISO/IEC 15693 compliant read/write device(RWD).
-Common practical problems that are often encountered in such design processes are also commented on.
-The prototyped antenna was tuned, connected to the RWD via a 50 Ohm coaxial cable and tested.
+summary: A stepwise design and measurement of an HF antenna for an ISO/IEC 15693 compliant read/write device(RWD).The prototyped antenna was tuned, connected to the RWD via a 50 Ohm coaxial cable and tested.
-date: "2016-04-27T00:00:00Z"
+date: "2021-04-27T00:00:00Z"

 authors:
 - Ernest Ofosu Addo